-Cleaning products are everywhere in our homes and office: on dishes, countertops, furniture, clothes, floors, windows and floating through the air.
-In our war on dirt and germs, we may often actually be making things worse.
+The cleaning products you use are everywhere in our homes and office: on dishes, countertops, furniture, clothes, floors, windows and floating through the air.
+In our war on dirt and germs, you may actually be making things worse with the products you use.

 Most of the conventional cleaning products we all grew up with are petroleum-based and have dubious health and environmental implications.
 Instead of opting for cleaning products that annihilate everything in their path, there are plenty of natural products and methods that keep a house clean and fresh-smelling without the toxic side effects.